mathias-wb/exploratory-analysis/README.md

 The main scripts are:

-- `db_utils.py` - connects to the AWS RDS database and executes SQL queries
+- `db_utils.py` - connects to the AWS RDS database and queries the database
-- `data_processing.py` - cleans and transforms the raw data
+- `cleaning.py` - cleans and transforms the raw data
-- `main.py` - performs exploratory data analysis and visualization
+- `analysis.py` - performs exploratory data analysis and visualization

 Run `python eda.py` to generate analysis and plots from the data.